pgpartman/pg_partman/doc/pg_partman.md

  * `p_analyze` - Boolean parameter to control whether an ANALYZE is run on the partition set after constraint completion.
 Defaults to true.
  * `p_wait` - Wait the given number of seconds after a table has had its constraints dropped or applied before moving on to the next.
  * `p_dryrun` - Do not actually apply the drop/apply constraint commands when this procedure is run.
 Just outputs which tables the commands will be applied to as NOTICEs.
+ * `p_low_lock` - When set to true, applies constraints in a two-phase approach per partition to minimize locking impact on concurrent operations.
+For each partition: first adds constraints as NOT VALID (brief `AccessExclusiveLock` for instant DDL only), commits to release the lock, then validates the constraints using `SHARE UPDATE EXCLUSIVE` which is compatible with concurrent reads and writes.
+This is particularly useful for large, actively-used partition sets where acquiring and holding `AccessExclusiveLock` during constraint validation would block production traffic.
+Note that this requires `constraint_valid` to be set to true in the part_config table (the default) for validation to occur in the second phase.

 <a id="reapply_privileges"></a>